Rules of Procedure

 Aside from notes to crisis, debate in committee is organized through points, motions, and directives.
 The different types of points and motions are listed in the table below.
 Delegates should raise their placard when the chair asks for points or motions if they wish to raise a point or a motion or to introduce a directive.

 Points are raised individually by a delegate to ask a question or point something out to the committee.
 Examples include factual questions, like “How many fighter jets did you say we have?” or questions about procedure, like “Can I introduce a directive now?”

 Usually, the committee should first have moderated caucuses on a given topic to establish the delegates’ positions.
-They can then motion for an unmoderated caucus, to coordinate with fellow delegates and write directives.
+They can then motion for an unmoderated caucus to coordinate with fellow delegates and write directives.
 (They can also pass notes to each other!)
-After some debate in moderated caucus, they can then motion to enter voting procedure on a directive.
-Directives should be passed quickly, since inaction will only worsen the crisis!
+After some debate in a moderated caucus, they can then motion to enter voting procedure on a directive.
+Directives should be passed quickly since inaction will only worsen the crisis!